-Matt Preston sparked this whole affair.
-Referring of course to the acceptability of clever kitchen hacks.
-He managed to make the casual weekend baker look like a hard-core, artisanal bread-baking master.
-So if the thought of sourdough starters and kneading have you running to the nearest bakery, this no prove hot cross bun bread could be your salvation.
-Filled with the warming spices of traditional hot cross buns, but in one handsome, home-baked Easter bread.
+Matt Preston sparked the whole affair.
+Referring of course to kitchen hacks.
+He managed to make the casual weekend baker look like a master.
+If the thought of sourdough starters and endless kneading fills you with dread then this No knead hot cross bun bread is for you.
+Filled with the warming spices of traditional hot cross buns, Easter bread couldn’t be simpler.

 - 1 1/2 teaspoons instant dried yeast